 This is how many brands are looking to use bots, and it’s a simple way to overcome a lot of issues at once.
 Having thousands of attendees ask for the same information can be an experience destined to disappoint the customer.
-But Abby provides a personal experience, though she doesn’t always get it right (bots aren’t always the best mind readers) but she learns as she goes.
+But Abby provides a personal experience, though she doesn’t always get it right (emerging AI bots aren’t always the best mind readers) but she learns as she goes.

 Brands looking for ways to integrate bots in the customer experience should consider ways to really leverage the personal nature they can bring to the journey.

 2. Big AI will be just as important as Big Data in the near future.